Monong-Yu/ML_regression/ML_regression/data/prediction/readme.txt

-Store your training samples here.
-Generate samples using training_sample_preparation.ipynb
+Store your file which needs energy reconstruction here.
+Generate samples using prediction_preparation.ipynb